 The District does not want to displace anyone.
 The reports to Council are clear in stating individuals currently living on their boat in the bay are recommended for first priority for moorings buoys.
-This is a key point: if they have insurance, pay the lease fee, have holding tanks (already require by federal law) and pump their vessels, they are in fact granted initial priority for a buoy and not discouraged in any way.
+This is a key point: if liveaboards have insurance, pay the lease fee, have holding tanks (already required by federal law) and pump vessels, then liveaboards are in fact granted initial priority for a buoy and are not discouraged in any way.

 We are trying to reduce the fees to as minimal as possible; the fees collected for management of the Bay must be and will be used only to pay for the cost of the regulatory service.
 The District will not make any revenue from managing the Bay.

 We will continue to involve those who live on their boats in discussions about the Bay.
 During the community consultation this past summer, we engaged multiple stakeholders, including on board dwellers.
 The working group included over 30 participants and at least 11 participants are believed to live on their boat (six specifically signed in stating they were liveaboards).
 Two representatives of the BC Nautical Residents Association also attended.
 All meetings of the working group were open to the public and participation was open to drop-ins (this was designed to remove any barriers to participation).